rockSlayer@lemmy.world

 Now the idea of making the whole process more visible to a wider audience?
 Yeah, that could be a benefit.

-Couldn’t you have researchers who specialize in finding “bugs” in published papers, like we have QA testers or bounties for finding exploits?
+Couldn’t you have researchers who specialize in finding “bugs” in published papers (yes, researchers already do this to each other), like we have QA testers or bounties for finding exploits?
 Is this too aggressive an approach for science?
 Should work for hard sciences, though.

 deathbird@mander.xyz